altenwald/forseti/README.md

 ]}
 ```

-Else you can use it in this way
+Otherwise you can use it in this way:

 ```erlang
 Call = {test_forseti, start_link, []},